Khaksar movement: History

 Around 1930, (Note: Amalendu De says that the foundation was in 1931; Roy Jackson believes that it was in 1930.)
 Allama Mashriqi, a charismatic Muslim intellectual whom some considered to be of anarchist persuasion, revisited the principles for self-reform and self-conduct that he had laid out in his 1924 treatise, entitled Tazkira.
 He incorporated them into a second treatise, Isharat, and this served as the foundation for the Khaksar movement, which Roy Jackson has described as being "...essentially to free India from colonial rule and to revive Islam, although it also aimed to give justice and equal rights to all faiths."
 They took their name from the Persian words khak and sar, respectively meaning dust and like and roughly combined to translate as a "humble person".
+Shorty after it's formation Khaksar visited travelled to Germany, where he met Nazi leaders, provoking British authorities.

 Adopting the language of revolution, Mashriqi began recruiting followers to his cause in his village of Ichhra near Lahore.
 An early report said that the movement began with 90 followers.
 It quickly expanded, adding 300 young members within a few weeks.
 By 1942 it was reported that the membership was four million and Jackson remarks that it was "phenomenal in its success."
 There was also an associated weekly newspaper called Al-Islah.

 On 4 October 1939, after the commencement of the Second World War, Mashriqui, who was then in Lucknow jail, offered to increase the size of the organisation to help with the war effort.
 He offered a force of 30,000 well-drilled soldiers for the internal defence of India, 10,000 for the police, and 10,000 to provide help for Turkey or to fight on European soil.
 His offer was not accepted.

-On 19 March 1940 just 3 days before All India Muslim Leagues most momentous meeting, at least 32 or as much as 300 Khaksars, including their Pivotal Leader Agha Zaigham were mercilessly killed by the Punjab Police under the command of the SP Mr. D. Gainsford in Lahore.
-Because of which then Premier of Punjab sir Sikandar Consulted Jinnah for postponement of Muslim League session which Jinnah denied.
+On 19 March 1940, just 3 days before All India Muslim Leagues most momentous meeting, at least 32 or as much as 300 Khaksars, including their pivotal leader Agha Zaigham were mercilessly killed by the Punjab Police under the command of the Superintendent Police, D. Gainsford in Lahore, British India.
+Because of which then Premier of Punjab Sikandar Hayat Khan consulted Jinnah for postponement of All India Muslim League session which Jinnah denied.